makingsounds/sounds/README.md

 ```
 1. Click `tracks` at the top menu in Audacity.
 "Add New" --> "Stereo Track."
-2. Now click `record`(indicated by a red circle) and the software will start recording
+2. Now click `record`(indicated by a red circle) and the software will start recording.
 3. Speak into your computer's microphone (usually a small hole in the body of the computer)
    and state your podcast's `tag line`.
 4. Click the `stop` button (indicated by a black square) and the software will stop recording.